 Is there an online system where I can view my paycheck?

-You can view your paystub by logging in with your UNI at www.mycolumbia.edu.
+You can view your paystub by logging in with your UNI at mycolumbia.edu.
 Click on the “Faculty and Staff” tab to find a link to “View My Paycheck.”

 Can I get additional funding?

-- Center for Japanese Legal Studies Public Interest Fellowship (1Ls & 2Ls): The Center for Japanese Legal Studies Public Interest Fellowship is open to first- and second-year law students who demonstrate an interest in working in Japan in public interest law over the summer.
-Up to two fellowships are available each year.
-Each provides a $10,000 stipend for airfare, living, and other expenses.
-This funding has been awarded for 2019.
+- Center for Japanese Legal Studies Morrison & Foerster Public Interest Fellowship (1Ls & 2Ls) The Center for Japanese Legal Studies Public Interest Fellowship is open to first and second-year law students who demonstrate an interest in public interest law and working in Japan for the summer.
+Up to two fellowships are available and each will provide a stipend of $10,000 to cover airfare, living, and other expenses for the summer.
+Please visit the SJI website for more information.

-- John R. Oldham Fellowship (1Ls & 2Ls): Administered by the Center for Chinese Legal Studies, this fellowship supports first- and second-year law students doing summer work in greater China, either in public interest (including government) or academic research.
-Applications consist of a resume, transcripts, a two-page summary of the proposed project, an estimated budget, and whether funding will be received from another source (such as WEAI).
-Learn more about the John R. Oldham Fellowship.
-Learn more about the John R. Oldham Fellowship.
-Applications are due March 15.
+- John R. Oldham Fellowship (1Ls & 2Ls) This fellowship is administered through The Center for Chinese Legal Studies and is available to first and second-year law students to support summer public interest (including government) work or academic research in greater China.
+Applications consist of a resume, transcripts, a two-page summary of the proposed project, an estimated budget, and whether funding will be received from another source (such as the WEAI).

-- Venable, LLP (1Ls): The Venable Fellowship offers a stipend to a first-year Columbia Law School student in the J.D. program who demonstrates a commitment to public interest and who is registered in the GSF program.
-The fellowship will provide a total of $10,000 for ten weeks of work in an unpaid, public interest summer internship in the United States.
-Learn more about the Venable, LLP Fellowship.
-Applications are due April 15 by 3 p.m.
+- Venable, LLP Fellowship (1Ls) The Venable Fellowship offers a stipend to a first-year Columbia Law School student in the J.D. program who demonstrates a commitment to public interest and who is registered in the GSF program.
+The fellowship will provide a total of $10,000 for ten weeks of work in an unpaid, public interest summer internship in one of the communities in which Venable, LLP has an office; New York City, Baltimore, Washington, DC, Tysons Corner, VA, Los Angeles, and San Francisco.
+The 2020 Application will open March 2020.
+Applications must be via Symplicity.by April 13, 2020.
+For more information about the Venable, LLP Fellowship, please reference the 2019 call for applications.

 When is the Early Interview Program (EIP)?
 Will that affect my GSF if I choose to participate?